Naugatuck River Review

 There are two submission periods for NRR - Open submissions (no fee) are Jan.
 1 - February 1.
 Contest submissions are open July 1- Sept.
 1 each year and there is a $20 fee which pays for the prizes and publication of the journal for the year.

-Please submit no more than 3 unpublished NARRATIVE poems (for our definition of narrative poetry, see below).
-Please, no more than 50 lines per poem in ONE MSWord file, Times New Roman preferred (.doc or .docx or .rtf preferred, pdf if there is complicated formatting only.
+Please submit no more than three (3) unpublished NARRATIVE poems (for our definition of narrative poetry, see below).
+Please, no more than 50 lines per poem (not including stanza breaks) in ONE MSWord file, Times New Roman preferred (.doc or .docx or .rtf preferred, pdf if there is complicated formatting only.
 Please remove your name from your document, as the poetry is read blind.
 It will be checked before sending to readers.
-DO NOT use fonts other than Times, Callibri, Georgia or Garamond 12.
+DO NOT use fonts other than Times New Roman, Georgia or Garamond 12.

 Questions ONLY: Feel free to email us at naugatuckriver@aol.com.

 Simultaneous submissions are fine as long as you inform us right away if your poem has been picked up by another publication.
+We prefer you do not do multiple submissions, since Submittable now has a cut-off number of submissions.
 We claim first North American serial publication rights, so rights revert to the author after the initial publication period, just please give us credit.
 We will only consider work that has not been previously published.
 Member CLMP.

 WHAT IS NARRATIVE POETRY?